 Currently E4980A refers exclusively to one 2Mhz model.
 Everything else is called E4980AL-XXX.
 The first (leftmost) 2 digits of XXX is the max frequency of the unit divided by 100kHz (10X: 1Mhz, 05X: 500kHz, 03X: 300kHz).
 The lowest (rightmost) digit is the 0 for the older Agilent units that DCR measurement (aka multimeter’s resistance at 0Hz) that doesn’t come with it, 2 for newer Keysight units which this feature comes standard (mandatory option 200), so the default always look like E4980AL-XX2.

 So at some point, Agilent calls everything E4980A at factory level, but they as they were transitioning to rebranding the lower max frequency models to AL series, the AL-series used to be just an alias name for marketing.
-This was the unit I’ve got.
+My unit was branded as ‘A’, specifically E4980AL-030.

 Of course later on we saw that Keysight eventually officially put the AL on the physical labels, not just for ordering, and hence the confusion.